 Components of the established birth to three early intervention system available under the Extended IFSP Option that most influenced families' decisions to continue services for their child under an Extended IFSP include: a) comprehensive service coordination; b) continuous year-round services; c) intensive family support and training; and d) delivery of services in a natural environment.
 Children served under an Extended IFSP can continue to receive services in individualized community and home based settings, as well as settings for children served under an IEP that comprise the local least restrictive environment continuum.
 The emphasis remains on providing opportunities for children with disabilities to access and participate in regular early childhood settings with their typically developing peers, to support individual child progress and promote school readiness outcomes, including pre-literacy, numeracy and language.

 Implementation Results

-Since February 1, 2010, 1,237 children have received services through an Extended IFSP.
-Approximately 75 % of families are choosing to continue with IFSP services, while 25% of families are choosing to move to services through an Individualized Education Program (IEP).
+The table below shows that in SFY 2011, 68 % of families chose to continue with IFSP services, while 32% of families chose to move to services through an Individualized Education Program (IEP).